-Water-quality samples were collected from two locations within the Outer Camp System during 2010 (the Marget Ann Mine and MT Tech well are sampled every other year).
+Water-quality samples were collected from all four locations within the Outer Camp System during 2013 (the Marget Ann Mine and Montana Tech well are sampled every other year).
 The Orphan Boy Mine and Green Lake seep were sampled twice, during both the spring and fall sample events.
 Figures 4-5 and 4-6 show selected water chemistry for the Orphan Boy Mine.
-Water-quality trends have been downward or unchanged for the most part, the exception being zinc, which increased the past several years.
-However, these increases coincide with a change in sampling procedures at this site.
-The 1987 and 1988 samples were collected by bailing a sample from the shaft; samples collected since 2005 were collected by installing a pump into the shaft and pumping for several hours prior to sampling.
+Water-quality trends have been downward or unchanged for the most part, with the exception being zinc, which increased from 2005 to 2010; concentrations varied during 2011-2013.
+These increases coincide with a change in sampling procedures at this site.
+The 1987-1998 samples were collected by bailing a sample from the shaft; samples collected since 2005 were obtained by installing a pump into the shaft and pumping for an hour, or more, prior to sampling.
 It is possible that the change in sampling technique is responsible for the apparent water-quality changes.